pinkpong111/Resolution-Based-Information-Theory/README.md

 > **Shannon asked: how much information can be sent?**
 > **This framework asks: how should information change as it moves through the system?**

 These are not the same question.

-Shannon's framework is not wrong here.
-It is simply not about this.
+Shannon's framework optimizes transmission between systems of fixed capacity.
+The present framework addresses transformation between systems whose processing resolution evolves over time.

+These are complementary problems, not competing ones.

+> **Terminological note:** In this framework, "intent" refers to the generative constraint
+> structure that limits the space of valid interpretations — not semantic meaning or
+> subjective intention.
+Intent is preserved when the receiving layer generates outputs
+> within the same constraint structure as the sender, even at lower resolution.

 ---